psychosphera/t5-xfile-deserializer/README.md

 I primarily created this to integrate into OpenT5 once it's done, but I figured it could be useful as a standalone project in case someone else has a use for it.
 Some of the structure definitions here are probably identical or very similar for, e.g., T4 or T6 (or even IW3), so this could probably serve as the groundwork for deserializing their `XFiles` (not something I plan on doing though).

 ## Todo
-1. Fix deserialization logic of remaining `XAsset`s.
+1. Fix deserialization logic of remaining `XAssets`.
 2. Get offsets working.
 3. Account for shared pointers.
 (All pointers get boxed currently, but that's definitely not correct semantically for a lot of them.)
 4. Relatedly, account for linked lists.